meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs at search time when there is a syntax error in the `sort` parameter, when an attribute expressed in the sort is not defined in the `sortableAttributes` list, sort at search time while the `sort` ranking rule is missing from the settings, sort on _geoPoint in descending order or using a reserved keywords like `_geo`, `_geoDistance` and `_geoRadius` as a sort expression.
+This error occurs at search time when there is a syntax error in the `sort` parameter, when an attribute expressed in the sort is not defined in the `sortableAttributes` list, sort at search time while the `sort` ranking rule is missing from the settings, or using a reserved keywords like `_geo`, `_geoDistance` and `_geoRadius` as a sort expression.

 ### Error Definition: